bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 ExcelSource<ExcelData> source = new ExcelSource<ExcelData> ("src/DataFlow/ExcelDataFile.xlsx");
 ```

-You can change this behaviour with the Attribute `ExcelColumn`.
+You can change this behavior with the Attribute `ExcelColumn`.
 Here you can either define a different header name used for matching for a property.
 Or you can set the column index for the property - the first column would be 0, the 2nd column 1, ...
 When you using the column index, you can read also from ExcelFile that have no header row.